James Vicary: Biography

 In a television interview with Fred Danzig in 1962 for Advertising Age, Vicary admitted that the original study was "a gimmick" and that the amount of data was "too small to be meaningful".
 He shied away from media attention after the disclosure.
-His papers are held by the Thomas J. Dodd Research Center at the University of Connecticut in Storrs.
 Numerous commentaries have appeared on this affair since 1957.

+Vicary's papers are held by the Thomas J. Dodd Research Center at the University of Connecticut in Storrs.

 Popcorn experiment

-One of the most commonly known examples of subliminal messaging is Vicary’s movie theater "experiment" in 1957, purportedly in Fort Lee, New Jersey.
+One of the most commonly known examples of subliminal messaging is Vicary's claimed movie theater experiment in 1957, purportedly in Fort Lee, New Jersey.
 In his press release, he claimed that 45,699 people were exposed to subliminal projections telling them to "Eat Popcorn" and "Drink Coca-Cola", causing a 57.5 percent sales increase for popcorn and an 18.1 percent increase in Coca-Cola sales.
-Vicary provided no explanations for his results making it impossible to reproduce his results.
-Taken in context with evidence that no experiment even took place, Vicary’s results can be considered completely fraudulent.
-Vicary later retracted his claims in a television interview, but Vicary’s original claims spread rapidly and led to widespread acceptance of subliminal messaging, even today.
-(O’Barr 2005).
+Vicary provided no explanations for his results, making it impossible to reproduce them.
+Taken together with evidence that no experiment even took place, Vicary's results can be considered completely fraudulent.
+Vicary later retracted his claims in a television interview, but his original claims spread rapidly, and led to widespread and continuing belief that subliminal messaging is real.